Aviation of World War II

-Warplanes in accordance to Lend-Lease terms to USSR
+Warplanes in Accordance to Lend-Lease Terms to the USSR

 These data are received from various sources, where often differ and are not final.
 However they give representation about the size of that help, received in the Soviet Union at World War II.